AVN or Avascular Necrosis

 Sickle cell disease

-Not all are isolated events.
+Not all are isolated events, it can be multifactorial.
 For instance, Lupus may be treated with high dose corticosteroids on a repetitive basis.
+This leads to the question of which factor or was it both that caused the necrosis.
 Dr. Lox has seen a ballet dancer with repetitive trauma, sickle cell trait, and severe asthma treated numerous times with intravenous corticosteroids.
+This shows sometimes the issue is not the cause, but the clinical picture.

-AVN is often complex, and discussion of using Regenerative Medicine procedures such as Platelet Rich Plasma ( PRP) and Stem Cell Therapy should be done with an experienced expert in this field.
+Avascular Necrosis is often complex, and the discussion of using Regenerative Medicine therapies and Stem Cell Therapy should be done with an experienced expert in this field.

 Whether you are a professional athlete, weekend warrior, or have arthritis from aging, Dr. Lox can help.